 Cell culture, siRNA knockdowns and clonogenic assays

-U2OS cells were cultured at 37°C in 5 % CO2 in Dulbecco’s Modified Eagle Medium (DMEM) containing 10 % fetal bovine serum, 2 mM L-glutamine, 1× penicillin-streptomycin and 1× non-essential amino acids.
+U2OS cells (kindly provided by Prof G. Dianov) were cultured at 37°C in 5 % CO2 in Dulbecco’s Modified Eagle Medium (DMEM) containing 10 % fetal bovine serum, 2 mM L-glutamine, 1× penicillin-streptomycin and 1× non-essential amino acids.
+Cells were routinely tested to ensure absence of mycoplasma infection.
 For siRNA knockdowns, cells were cultured in 35 mm dishes for 24 h to 30-50 % confluence and then treated with 2 µl Lipofectamine RNAiMAX transfection reagent (Life Technologies, Paisley, UK) in the presence of 40 nM Qiagen AllStars Negative Control siRNA (Qiagen, Southampton, UK), NEDD4L siRNA#1 (5'- GGAGACAGCAUUCUAUUUA-3') or NEDD4L siRNA#2 (5'- GAAUAUCGCUGGAGACUCU-3') for a further 72 h.
 For clonogenic assays, cells were irradiated in 35 mm dishes with the CellRad x-ray irradiator (Faxitron Bioptics, Tucson, USA), trypsinized, counted and a defined number seeded in triplicate into 6-well plates and incubated at 37°C in 5 % CO2.
 Note that double the numbers of cells were seeded following NEDD4L siRNA, and increasing cell numbers were used for increasing doses of x-ray irradiation to account for cellular plating efficiencies.
 Colonies were allowed to grow for 7-10 days, prior to fixing and staining with 6 % glutaraldehyde, 0.5 % crystal violet for 30 min.
 Plates were washed, left to air dry overnight and colonies counted using the GelCount colony analyzer (Oxford Optronics, Oxford, UK).
 Relative colony formation (surviving fraction) was expressed as colonies per treatment level versus colonies that appeared in the untreated control.
 Statistical analysis was performed using the CFAssay for R package (Braselmann et al., 2015).

 Whole cell extract preparation, cell fractionation and immunoprecipitations